 I have talked a bit more in depth about the public transport in Bucharest in a previous article – make sure to check it out to find what your options are.

-3. Restaurants from all food cultures around the world
+3. Great restaurants with amazing food from all over the world

 Variety at its best.
 There are restaurants with traditional foods from all cuisines and cultures, for all tastes and preferences.
 Available both at the location and for home delivery.

 Can’t skip this as a big pro of Bucharest.
-There are so many shopping malls, so large and well-supplied, available for people living in Bucharest.
+There are so many shopping malls, so large and well-supplied, available for people living in Bucharest, that you have no reasons to complain.
 Pure heaven for shopaholics!

 5. Night life at its best in Romania

-Bamboo Club, Fratelli Social Club, and BOA Beat of Angels are some of the most luxuriant clubs dedicated to night life from the entire country.
+Bamboo Club, Fratelli Social Club, and BOA Beat of Angels are some of the most luxurious clubs dedicated to night life from the entire country.

-But even if you want something that won’t drain your monthly budget, you can easily find it here.
+But even if you want something that won’t drain your budget for the entire month, you can easily find it here.

-6. Few hours from both the beach and the mountains
+6. Few hours away from both the beach and the mountains

-Your oasis of relaxation is only 2h away – what can compete with this?
+Your oasis of relaxation is only 2h away in either direction – what can compete with this?

 7. Big University Center in Romania

 The academic offer in Bucharest is also a big pro, as we’re talking about one of the largest and most important University centers in the country.
-There are Universities for all profiles and specializations, both private and not.
+There are Universities for all profiles and specializations, both private and state owned.

 8. Some of the Best-Paid Jobs in the Country